s-matyukevich/raspberry-pi-os/docs/lesson01/rpi-os.md

 Before we proceed to the implementation details, I want to share some basic concepts on how to work with memory mapped devices.
 BCM2835 is a simple [SOC (System on a chip)](https://en.wikipedia.org/wiki/System_on_a_chip) board.
 In such a board, access to all devices is performed via memory-mapped registers.
 The Raspberry Pi 3 reserves memory above address `0x3F000000` for devices.
 To activate or configure a particular device, you need to write some data in one of the device's registers.
 A device register is just a 32-bit region of memory.
 The meaning of each bit in each device register is described in the BCM2835 ARM Peripherals manual.

 From the `kernel_main` function, you can guess that we are going to work with a Mini UART device.
 UART stands for [Universal asynchronous receiver-transmitter](https://en.wikipedia.org/wiki/Universal_asynchronous_receiver-transmitter).
 This device is capable of converting values stored in one of its memory mapped registers to a sequence of high and low voltages.
 This sequence is passed to your computer via the `TTL-to-serial cable` and is interpreted by your terminal emulator.
 We are going to use the Mini UART to facilitate communication with our Raspberry Pi.
-If you want to see the specification of all Mini UART registers, please open page 8 of the `BCM2835 ARM Peripherals` manual.
+If you want to see the specification of the Mini UART registers, please open page 8 of the `BCM2835 ARM Peripherals` manual.

-Another device that you need to familiarize yourself with is a GPIO [General-purpose input/output](https://en.wikipedia.org/wiki/General-purpose_input/output).
+Another device that you need to familiarize yourself with is the GPIO [General-purpose input/output](https://en.wikipedia.org/wiki/General-purpose_input/output).
 GPIOs are responsible for controlling `GPIO pins`.
 You should be able to easily recognize them in the image below:

 ![Raspberry Pi GPIO pins](../../images/gpio-pins.jpg)

-A GPIO can be used to configure the behavior of different GPIO pins.
+The GPIO can be used to configure the behavior of different GPIO pins.
 For example, to be able to use the Mini UART, we need to activate pins 14 and 15  and set them up to use this device.
 The image below illustrates how numbers are assigned to the GPIO pins:

 ![Raspberry Pi GPIO pin numbers](../../images/gpio-numbers.png)